lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Fragmentation Formats {#Fragfor}

-This section defines the SCHC fragment format, the All-0 and All-1 formats, the SCHC ACK format and the Abort formats.
+This section defines the SCHC Fragment format, the All-0 and All-1 formats, the SCHC ACK format and the Abort formats.

 ### Fragment format

-A SCHC fragment comprises a SCHC fragment header, a SCHC fragment payload and padding bits (if needed).
-A SCHC fragment conforms to the general format shown in {{Fig-FragFormat}}.
-The SCHC fragment payload carries a subset of SCHC packet.
+A SCHC Fragment comprises a SCHC Fragment header, a SCHC Fragment payload and padding bits (if needed).
+A SCHC Fragment conforms to the general format shown in {{Fig-FragFormat}}.
+The SCHC Fragment payload carries a subset of SCHC Packet.
-A SCHC fragment is the payload of the L2 protocol data unit (PDU).
-Padding MAY be added in SCHC fragments and in SCHC ACKs if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}} for the sake of illustration clarity.
+A SCHC Fragment is the payload of the L2 protocol data unit (PDU).
+Padding MAY be added in SCHC Fragments and in SCHC ACKs if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}} for the sake of illustration clarity.